Andy-K-Taua/Gamer-Trello/README.md

 ## Future Improvements

-1. Multiplayer using browser or bluetooth conection
+1. Multiplayer using browser or bluetooth connection
 2. Refactor Code
 3. Add more trouble-shooting logs for developers